 The MACRAO (Michigan Association of Collegiate Registrars and Admissions Officers) stamp is added to the transcripts of students who complete the General Education requirements detailed in the General Transfer Information chapter of this catalog.
 MACRAO provides for transferability of 30 semester hours to meet many or all of the General Education Requirements at participating Michigan colleges and universities.
-All Bay College students who complete an Associate in Arts (AA) or Associate in Science (AS) degree must complete the MACRAO requirements and will therefore receive the MACRAO notation on their transcript.
+All Bay College students who completed an Associate in Arts (AA) or Associate in Science (AS) degree prior to 2014 may have completed the MACRAO requirement and may receive the MACRAO notation on their transcript.